2019 Special Olympics Vermont Award Winners

 Tyler Boone ~ Brattleboro

-Tyler is in his second year of coaching 3 Unified Sports (soccer, snowshoe, basketball).
-Tyler is optimistic, energetic and is always seeking ways to grow the unified program in their school, and community.
+Tyler is in his second year of coaching 3 Unified Sports (soccer, snowshoe, basketball) at Brattleboro Union High School.
+Tyler is optimistic, energetic and is always seeking ways to grow the unified program in the school and community.
 Tyler brings a lot of excitement, especially since he is a “one man show” at Brattleboro; he does it all!
 Congratulations Tyler!

 Athlete of the Year